lucasgrocha/video_player/README.md

 ```

 ### PUT /api/v1/incrementView
-Increment the video's views when the player start
+Increment the video's views when the player starts

 Example of response